-- WAC 110-149-0010 Purpose.
+- WAC 110-149-0010 Purpose and legal basis for kinship homes.
 (1) This chapter contains licensing requirements for kinship homes licensed directly by the department or certified through a child placing agency (CPA).
+Unless noted otherwise, these requirements apply to caregivers licensed to provide kinship care.

+- (2) The licensing division (LD) or certified CPA is responsible for licensing kinship homes and monitoring the care provided to children or youth placed in licensed kinship homes and verifying they meet the minimum licensing requirements in this chapter.

+- (3) The legal basis for licensed kinship homes, which authorizes the department to license and to provide kinship care placement services, are:

+- (a) Chapter 13.34 RCW;

+- (b) Chapter 74.13 RCW;

+- (c) Chapter 74.15 RCW;

+- (d) 45 C.F.R. § 1355; and

+- (e) 45 C.F.R. § 1356.

-Unless noted otherwise, these requirements apply to caregivers licensed to provide kinship care. - (2) These licensing requirements are designed to verify children and youth who are in licensed kinship care are safe, healthy, and protected from all forms of child abuse and neglect as outlined in: - (a) RCW 26.44.020; and - (b) Chapter 110-30 WAC.
+- (4) These licensing requirements are designed to verify children and youth who are in licensed kinship care are safe, healthy, and protected from all forms of child abuse and neglect as outlined in:

+- (a) RCW 26.44.020; and

+- (b) Chapter 110-30 WAC.
-WAC 110-149-0020 Definitions.
-The following definitions are for the purpose of this chapter and important to understanding these requirements:

-"Abuse or neglect" means the injury, sexual abuse, sexual exploitation, negligent treatment, or maltreatment of a child or youth as defined in RCW 26.44.020.

-"Agency" means the same as defined in RCW 74.15.020.

-"Applicant" means individuals applying to receive a kinship license.

-"Asexual" means the lack of a sexual attraction or desire for other individuals.

-"Bisexual" means individuals who have an emotional or physical attraction to individuals of the same and different genders.
+- ${\tt WAC~110\text{-}149\text{-}0020~Definitions}.$ The following definitions are for the purpose of this chapter and important to understanding these requirements: - "Abuse or neglect" means the same as defined in RCW 26.44.020. - "Agency" means the same as defined in RCW 74.15.020. - "Applicants" means individuals applying to receive a kinship license. - "Asexual" means the lack of a sexual attraction or desire for other individuals. - "Bisexual" means individuals who have an emotional or physical attraction to individuals of the same and different genders.